biglotteryfund/blf-alpha/README.md

 npx sequelize-cli seed:generate --name file-name
 ```

-This will create the file with placeholder conetne within the `/seeders` folder.
-Edit the file to interact with the db.
+This will create the file with placeholder content within the 'seeders-path' (which can be found in the `.sequelizerc`).
+Edit the file as per the requirements to interact with the db.

 ### Running Seeds

-Once completed, you can run a particular seed file by
+Once completed, you can run a particular seed file using the `--seed` argument. eg:

 ```
-npx sequelize-cli db:seed --seed seeders/file-name
+npx sequelize-cli db:seed --seed db/seeders/pending-applications
 ```